Southern Bourbon Chocolate Chip Pecan Pie has graced my Sunday dinner table for as long as I can remember.

 Pecan harvest begins in late September and extends into November, making the timing just right to encourage pecan pie baking for the holiday.
-Pecan Pie is the number one choice for Thanksgiving and Christmas fare just about everywhere.
-Here in Alabama Southern Bourbon Pecan Pie is served from birthday parties to wedding showers, especially with the spin of adding bourbon and chocolate chips.
+Not surprisingly, pecan pie is the number one choice for Thanksgiving and Christmas fare just about everywhere.
+Here in Alabama, this sweet, nutty dessert graces every occasion from birthday parties to wedding showers.
+The spin of adding bourbon and chocolate chips makes pecan pie truly special.

 Pecan Pie’s origin is here in the Southern United States.
 Presently, Georgia is one of the primary states growing pecans.
 Pecan trees are easily grafted and grow fantastic in the Southern States.